 Beyond the Standard: Pianos with More or Fewer Keys

 While the standard 88-key piano dominates the musical landscape, variations exist to furnish different needs and preferences.
-These include pianos with more or fewer keys than the standard 88.
+These include pianos with more or fewer keys than the standard 88, often incorporating a weighted action to simulate the feel of an acoustic piano.

 Pianos with fewer keys are typically chosen by amateur or experimental pianists who may find them less intimidating and more approachable.